Conservation Science and Practice

 Learn to lead conservation programmes to tackle global biodiversity challenges based on conservation science practice

-Complete an independent research project in an area of your choice in the UK or abroad
+Complete an independent research project on a topic of your choice in the UK or abroad

 Course key facts